jshunia/3deify/README.md

 # 3DEIFY
-An experimental image-to-3d model which uses zero-shot learning to predict a 3d object from a single 2d image.
+An experimental image-to-3d model which uses zero-shot classification to predict a 3d object from a single 2d image.

 # Setup
 1. Install [Blender (3.5.*)](https://www.blender.org/download/).